komrad36/KPS/README.md

 NOTE: my Makefile compiles KPS with the AVX instruction set enabled for better performance.
 If your processor does not support AVX, edit the Makefile and remove all instances of the switch "-mavx".
 If you care about CUDA functionality, you can adjust the CUDA architecture flags to match your SM.

 ## Utilities ##
-The KPS main propagator is run with two arguments: a polygon file, and a configuration file.
+The KPS main propagator is run with just one argument: a configuration file.
+This means, if you graphical environment supports it, that you can drag-and-drop a config file onto the KPS executable to start a run with that configuration.

-The configuration file specifies 21 parameters required by KPS to operate, in any order.
+The configuration file specifies 22 parameters required by KPS to operate, in any order.
 Blank lines are ignored.
 Comments can be entered by beginning a line with #.
 Capitalization is ignored.
 A sample configuration file looks like this:

+    POLY_FILE = poly.kps
 	MAG_GAIN = 25e3
     TIME_SINCE_EPOCH_AT_DEPLOY = 0.0
     GRAV_MODEL = wgs84
     PROPAGATOR = abm